Anti-Bullying Statement

 Students who are being bullied are encouraged not to retaliate but to tell someone they trust about it such as a friend, family member or a trusted adult.
 They are also encouraged to report any bullying incidents in school:

-Tell a teacher – such as a Form Tutor, Head of House or Pastoral Manager in Pupil Support or any other Teacher.
+Tell a teacher – such as a Form Tutor, Head of Year, Pastoral Manager or any other Teacher.

 Academy staff will make sure that the bullying is recorded and taken seriously and will follow up to support you or the person being bullied.
-They will also act to sort out the situation with the bully and any other persons involved.
+Please see the Priory Federation of Academies Anti-Bullying Policy linked on this page.